 Types of Equalizers

-The three controls described above make up one parametric band of equalisation.
+The three controls described above make up one parametric band of equalization.
 A parametric equalizer may control three or four such bands.
-Also the frequency ranges of these bands may overlap.
-A three band EQ may have 3 x 3 = 9 controls on it while 4 band EQ will have 12 controls.
+Also, the frequency ranges of these bands may overlap.
+A three-band EQ may have 3 x 3 = 9 controls on it, while a 4 band EQ will have 12 controls.
 In the overlap zone, the changes accumulate.
-They add or cancel each other based on the selection of the gain parameter (cut or boost) for each of the bands.
+They add or cancel each other based on the gain parameter (cut or boost) selection for each of the bands.

-Multiband EQ offers incredible sound shaping power.
-Lesser the number of bands, wider is the spectrum is controlled by each band and vice-versa.
-More bands in your filter pedal allows you to get precise control over your sound while a lower number of bands will result in more general sound.
-Beginners may, however, prefer a filter pedal with 3-band EQ, due to its simplicity.
+Multiband EQ offers incredible sound-shaping power.
+The lesser the number of bands, the wider the spectrum is controlled by each band and vice-versa.
+More bands in your filter pedal allow you to control your sound precisely, while a lower number of bands will result in a more general sound.
+Beginners may, however, prefer a filter pedal with 3-band EQ due to its simplicity.

-Lack of adjustable control for the Q parameter does not necessarily mean that the width is fixed.
+The lack of adjustable control for the Q parameter does not necessarily mean that the width is fixed.
 Many EQ pedals filter allow the Q value to vary based on the selected cut or boost.
 If the gain selected is small, say +/- 3dB, this indicates subtle reshaping of the spectrum, Q value will be lower.
-On the other hand larger settings like +/- 15dB indicate that specific frequencies must be emphasized or removed.
+On the other hand, larger settings like +/- 15dB indicate that specific frequencies must be emphasized or removed.
 This function will require a much higher Q value.

 Single Parameter EQ

-Some EQ’s are even simpler.
+Some EQs are even simpler.
 You can only control cut/boost in them and have no control over the other two parameters.
 This type of EQ is generally known as Program EQ.
-Old stereo devices had a treble and bass knobs which were similar to these EQ’s.
-In three band form, there may be high, mid and low knobs.
+Old stereo devices had treble and bass knobs that were similar to these EQs.
+There may be high, mid, and low knobs in three band forms.

-Well designed program equalizers with ideal selection of spectral locations can sound really good.
+Well-designed program equalizers with an ideal spectral location selection can sound good.

-These faders or sliders are quite compact and some of the instruments have 10 to 30 band equalizers fitted in one or two rack space.
+These faders or sliders are quite compact, and some of the instruments have 10 to 30 band equalizers fitted in one or two rack spaces.